umbraco/Umbraco.Packages/Hacktoberfest2022/hacktoberfest-package-repos.md

 These packages are looking for contributions as part of this year's Umbraco Hacktoberfest:

+- [Admin Only Property](https://github.com/LottePitcher/umbraco-admin-only-property/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - a data type wrapper to allow properties to be visible / editable by Administrators only
 - [Backoffice Themes](https://github.com/KevinJump/Our.Umbraco.BackOfficeThemes) - lets you pick your own colours for your Umbraco backoffice
 - [Clip](https://github.com/nathanwoulfe/Clip/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - define rules to control who can create what, where and how often
 - [Contentment](https://github.com/leekelleher/umbraco-contentment/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - adds a collection of powerful data editors to your Umbraco backoffice